MartinJohannesNilsen/MartinJohannesNilsen/README.md

 ### &#128075; Who am I?

 I am a norwegian student studying **computer engineering** at NTNU, Trondheim.
 Currently on the third year of my bachelors degree, and in the mindset of starting on a masters degree next year.
 Furthermore, I work as a **student assistant** for the students in the year underneath me.
 In addition to this, my passion is sports, technology (obviously), social networking (add me on LinkedIn) and programming.

-I just finished up 6 weeks of working as a **summer intern** at Experis Ciber, in which I contributed to creating a prototype of an web-application for creating musicscores in the customers own color notation.
+### 🔭 At the moment
+I am working on my bachelors project, trying to classify variety in sitting posture over time with machine learning algorithms on accelerometer/gyrocsope-data from IMU-sensors.
+Research based and will be developing a UI for making it an application during our project.

 ### &#127760; Social network